 If you don't remember your password, you can reset it by entering your email address and clicking the Reset Password button.
 You will then receive an email that contains a secure link for resetting your password

 If the address matches a valid account an email will be sent to __email__ with instructions for resetting your password

 In 2018, a group of 72 methodologists suggested shifting the p value threshold from the commonly accepted .05 convention to .005, and p values between .05 and .005 would be labeled “suggestive” (1).
 By increasing the stringency of statistical significance, the risk of false positives would decrease across the medical literature.
 Randomized controlled trials (RCTs) are the gold standard of medical literature because of their status as Level 1 evidence.
 RCTs commonly report p values for statistically significant outcomes, and, as a result, are also prone to misinterpretation.
 Misinterpretation of p values in RCTs is problematic since these studies serve as the evidentiary base for high-level recommendations in clinical practice guidelines.
 By implementing the p value shift proposed by Benjamin et al (1) to RCTs, more accurate interpretations of results can potentially be made.

-About The Journal of Foot & Ankle Surgery
+The Journal of Foot and Ankle Surgery

-The mission of The Journal of Foot & Ankle Surgery is to be the leading source for original, clinically-focused articles on the surgical and medical management of the foot and ankle.
+The Journal of Foot & Ankle Surgery is the leading source for original, clinically-focused articles on the surgical and medical management of the foot and ankle.
 Each bi-monthly, peer-reviewed issue addresses relevant topics to the profession, such as: adult reconstruction of the forefoot; adult reconstruction of the hindfoot and ankle; diabetes; medicine/rheumatology; pediatrics; research; sports medicine; trauma; and tumors.